Skip to content

 Economic Recovery Center

-On Sunday night, July 6, 2025, Tropical Storm Chantal brought flash flooding to Chapel Hill, leaving behind damaged storefronts, nearly 200 flooded vehicles, and up to five feet of water in businesses like those at Eastgate Crossing and University Place.
-Local business owners and residents are now in cleanup and recovery mode, supported by volunteers, restoration crews, and emergency services.
+On July 6, 2025, Tropical Storm Chantal brought flash flooding to Chapel Hill, leaving behind damaged storefronts, nearly 200 flooded vehicles, and up to five feet of water in businesses like those at Eastgate Crossing and University Place.
+Local business owners and residents have spent months in cleanup and recovery mode, supported by volunteers, restoration crews, and emergency services.

-This webpage is designed to serve as a resource guide for business owners and managers impacted by the July 6 flooding, as well as for community members who want to assist in the recovery efforts.
+This webpage is designed to serve as a resource guide for business owners and managers impacted by the July 6th flooding.

 For Impacted Business Owners